Applied Health Informatics (M.S.)

 You can use the CIP code to learn more about career paths associated with this field of study and, for international students, possible post-graduation visa extensions.
 Learn more about CIP codes and other information resources.

-The core requirements of the Master of Science in Applied Health Informatics are designed to ensure that every graduate will have a grasp of the most important elements of health informatics and gain applied, hands-on experience through the practical exercises and assignments.
-Elective courses (particularly as the program grows) will allow each student to study subjects of interest in line with their existing experience and career aspirations.
+The core requirements of the master of science in applied health informatics are designed to ensure that every graduate will have a grasp of the most important elements of health informatics and gain applied, hands-on experience through the practical exercises and assignments.
+Elective courses (particularly as the program grows) allows each student to study subjects of interest in line with their existing experience and career aspirations.

 Course Title Credits